rmetcalf9/saas_user_management_system/NEWINSTANCESETUP.md

 ## Gateway configuration with Kong

-When setup and running it was logging in sucessfully but on the first service call to the frontend it was instantly going back to the login with sesison expired.
+When setup and running it was logging in successfully but on the first service call to the frontend it was instantly going back to the login with session expired.
 I determined that the JWT token had no "kong_iss": "kong_iss" token.
 This was because I configured with gateway configured to {"Type": "none"}.
 I changed the config to {"Type": "kong", "kongISS": "kong_iss"}